garrandall/popular-music-data/tracks/joy-and-pain-rob-base-d-j--e-z-rock.md

 Because you think that I'm another MC, well
 I'm the new kind, I just moved around
 But that don't mean I can't rip up the town
-Me an' my boys, we make noise
+Me and my boys, we make noise
 I hate MCs that think they're with toys
 I'm hittin' harder than any other MC
 Who try to come up and go against me